barnapb/explainable-self-adaptive-forecasting/README.md

 **Model interpretability**

-Explaining feature importance and accumulated local effects, using SHAP, a game theoretic approach to explain the output of any machine learning model.
+The first task is to generate a pipeline to explain feature importance and accumulated local effects, using SHAP, while enabling a set of visualisations abstracted from classical notebooks, but instead hosting a dashboard which retrieves and displays the information in real time.

-By using the XGBoost surrogate model to compute the full SHAP values, the user would be able to run a comprehensive set of analysis and understand both global and local contributions for each sample-prediction pair.
+With a need for using a surrogate model to approximate the predictions of the underlying neural model as accurately as possible and to be interpretable at the same time, the tree-based modules with the popular variant of gradient boosted trees is often the right choice to compute the full SHAP values.
+This would enable a comprehensive set of analysis, including global interpretation methods like feature importance, feature dependence, interactions, clustering and summary plots or local interpretability where each feature value is a ‘force’ that either increases or decreases the prediction.

-By capturing tensors while training (gradients and weights distributions), a complete understanding is achieved on how the network performs and how to tune it accordingly.
+By capturing tensors while training the core neural model (incl. gradients and weights distributions), a complete understanding is achieved on how the network performs with further insights into how to tune it accordingly.

 **Self-Adaptive Covariates**

-A design of embedded self-attention signals learning accumulated local effects which grow over time, group level effects, as well as improving the target’s best realisation.
+A design of embedded self-attention signals which learn accumulated local effects which grow over time, group level effects, as well as significantly improve the predictor’s best realisation.

 A novel approach for use cases where: